SUNET/nextcloud-jupyter/README.md

 ## Configuring Nextcloud
 Install this app and configure it with OCC:
 ```
-occ jupyter:set-url <URL to Your JupyterHub>
+occ integration_jupyterhub:set-url <URL to Your JupyterHub>
 ```
 Or under Administration -> Additional settings